Skip to content

 Configuration

 If you do not provide a configuration file for RabbitMQ, default values will be used.
 Or you can use the example configuration from n6/etc/rabbitmq/conf/rabbitmq.conf, by copying the file to /etc/rabbitmq.
-Restart the rabbitmq-server process afterwards:
+Replace the paths to the certificate files.

 $ sudo service rabbitmq-server restart